 - If you need to drop your kid(s) to school/weekend sports activities

 Since some apartment complexes charge for parking, and parking costs can vary considerably from community to community, you need to address this early in your apartment search.
-Speak to your landlord or listing agent if you have any questions regarding parking in the area so you can take everything into account before making your decision.
+Speak to your landlord or listing agent if you have any questions regarding parking.